normen/homebridge-bravia/README.md

                       ]
       ```
   - `soundoutput` is your preferred TV sound output, can be `speaker` or `headphone`, default `speaker`
-  - `port` is the IP port of your TV, default 80
+  - `port` is the HTTP port of your TV, default 80
   - `mac` is the MAC address of your TV, only set it if you want to use WOL instead of HTTP to wake up the TV, default none
   - `woladdress` sets the subnet for WOL, default `255.255.255.255`
   - `serverPort` sets a different port than `8999` for the web server that allows entering the PIN number from the TV